8 Wonders Of The World | Are They Worth Visiting?

 What Are The Wonders Of The World?

-There is debate over whether there are 7 or 8 Wonders of the World!
-This is probably because there are several lists of them.
-Historians created the first list to include 7 ancient wonders, but with only one still standing, a new list was created by public vote in 2007 named the New 7 Wonders of the World.
-After this vote, the 8th Wonder of the World was added.
+Historians created the first list to include 7 ancient wonders.
+With only one still standing, a new list was created by public vote in 2007 and named the New 7 Wonders of the World.
+After this vote, the eighth Wonder of the World was added.

 Here is a table to help: